Las Vegas Business Tax Services

 - Using retirement plans to their maximum effect

 - Health savings accounts

-- o Identifying all ordinary and necessary business deductions
+- Identifying all ordinary and necessary business deductions

-- o Planning the tax effects of capital expenditures
+- Planning the tax effects of capital expenditures

-- o Potential expenditures to take advantage of business tax credits
+- Potential expenditures to take advantage of business tax credits

-CPAs can represent taxpayers in matters before the IRS.
+A tax accountant, or CPA, will represent you in matters before the IRS.